apwan/OSProject/proj4/README.md

 The `paxos` library will create paxos instances, which will try to decide an operation for each slot.
 The decision will contain the data (key/value)  and operation type (Put, Update, etc.) and is consistent for majority.

-This library has been fully tested using the original paxos test.
+Note: This library has been fully tested using the original paxos test.
+Use `make test_Paxos` to run the original test.

 ## KVPaxos